-NICE Fellows are experienced leaders from the field of health and social care who are our ambassadors at regional and national levels.
+Our fellows are experienced leaders from the field of health and social care.

-We aim to award 10 fellowships each year to:
+We aim to award 10 fellowships each year.

-- support and maintain the connection between NICE and health and social care experts
+- Support and maintain the connection between us and health and social care experts.

-- engage with senior staff at NICE and in the health and social care sector
+- Engage with our senior staff and staff in the health and social care sector.

 Would I be suitable?